the programme in 2020:

 Cana Bilir-Meier: The Archive within Artistic Practice.
-About Remembering within the Context of Migration.
+About Remembering within the Context of Migration

+Based on artistic works and theoretical texts that deal with the archive in the context of migration, this workshop will introduce you to discourses of representation and visibility, as well as of constructions of memory and history and will analyse and discuss them.
 During the workshop we aim at having a group exchange about the participants' own artistic and theoretical practices.
 I therefore ask you to please bring your own artistic works, or works that have inspired you, which we will then put into relation with the themes discussed in this workshop.
 You can bring the works themselves, or on a USB stick.

 Cana Bilir-Meier lives and works in Vienna.
-She studied art pedagogy and fine arts and works as a filmmaker, curator and educator.
+She studied art pedagogy and fine arts and works as a filmmaker, curator and educator. http://www.canabilirmeier.com

-Nadira Husain - Narrative Structures, Sequential Pictorials, Comics in Painting.
+Nadira Husain - Narrative Structures, Sequential Pictorials, Comics in Painting

 Through the observation of certain narrative modes of representation we will introduce notions such as time and space fragmentation in painting as well as the possibility of generating empowering subjects.